Meditation for Worry and Rumination

 Worry meditation and rumination meditation support in plain language

-People may search for this as worry meditation, rumination meditation support, mindfulness for repetitive thoughts, or meditation for worrying thoughts.
-The practice is the same basic skill: notice, name, and return.
+You might see this described as worry meditation, rumination meditation support, mindfulness for repetitive thoughts, or meditation for worrying thoughts.
+The decision point is simpler than the labels: can you notice the mental replay, name it lightly, and return to one present-moment anchor?

 This page is practical education, not diagnosis or treatment.
 If repetitive thoughts are tied to panic, trauma, OCD concerns, depression, or major life impairment, professional support matters.
 Mindfulness can be one tool, not the whole plan.